| Title: | Simultaneous Inference in General Parametric Models |

 response variable: average post-birth weights in the entire litter.

 Pregnant mice were divided into four groups and the compound in four different doses was administered during pregnancy.
-Their litters were evaluated for birth weights.
+Their litters were evaluated for birth weights, see Westfall, Tobias, Rom, Wolfinger, and Hochberg (1999), page 109, and Westfall (1997).

 Calculation of correlation between test statistics from multiple marginal models using the score decomposition